-Figure 8.
+Figure 7.
 Processing node creation.
 Select the beginning and end of the data needed.

 Lastly, we will be asked to give that node a name (this name must include a letter) and then we get to the processing filters.
 That will be covered in greater details later, for now just use default values.
+Note how the processing filters for Tilt and Altitude should remain unused for GroundTEM.
 This was the last part of the import.

-Figure 9.
-Processing filters with default settings.
+Figure 8.
+Processing filters with default settings for GroundTEM.